-The Non-Residential Counselor/Advocate provides comprehensive crisis intervention and self-empowerment counseling in an individual and group setting.
-In addition, providing counseling on breaking the cycle of violence and promoting positive self-esteem/motivation to Women, Children and Youth, who have been exposed to domestic violence in the home.
-The Counselor/Advocate is also responsible for providing direct services in the form of comprehensive case assessment, case management.
-In addition to advocacy and accompaniment through the criminal justice system, social welfare, housing issues, immigration, and other related systems; ensuring that all participants’ social needs are identified and addressed.
+The Counselor/Advocate provides comprehensive crisis intervention and self-empowerment counseling in both individual and group settings to survivors of gender-based violence.
+The Counselor/Advocate is also responsible for providing direct services in the form of comprehensive case assessment, case management and advocacy related to criminal legal, social welfare, housing, immigration, and other related systems.

 How to Apply